Brewery Finance and Accounting

-The Brewery Finance, Accounting, and Regulatory Compliance course will provide participants with a strong financial foundation and understanding of craft beverage accounting concepts for those seeking management positions at their current brewing operation, or for those seeking to open their own brewery or cidery in the future.
+The Brewery Finance and Accounting course will provide participants with a strong financial foundation and understanding of craft beverage accounting concepts for those seeking management positions at their current brewing operation, or for those seeking to open their own brewery or cidery in the future.
 This class will introduce the necessary tools to create business plans and pro forma financial statements for those seeking to launch their own operation.
 It will progress into cost accounting concepts as they apply throughout the production process and conclude with a thorough overview of brewery financial accounting statements and reporting, including the balance sheet, income statement, and cash flows.
 Participants will walk away with the necessary financial knowledge and templates to improve existing operations, or to create a business plan for a new craft beverage entity.

-The Brewery Finance, Accounting, and Regulatory Compliance course will also provide students with a firm foundation of federal, state, and local regulation of alcohol in the United States.
+The Brewery Finance and Accounting course will also provide students with a firm foundation of federal, state, and local regulation of alcohol in the United States.
 We will begin with a historical context of why alcohol is regulated in the United States and explore what federal, state, and local agencies possess regulatory oversight over the manufacture, distribution, and sale of alcohol in the United States.
 Next, the class will analyze federal and state trade practice laws and regulation and examine state franchise laws.
 Finally, the class will be introduced to the regulation of labeling and packaging and intellectual property strategies in the global beverage industry.

 - This class will introduce the necessary tools to create business plans and pro forma financial statements for those seeking to launch their own operation.